Jonas-DL/Hugging-Rain-Man/README.md

 We provide a demo for single and batch AU prediction.
 Please refer to the [Predict](https://github.com/Jonas-DL/Hugging-Rain-Man/tree/main/Predict) folder.
 You are recommended to use **MAE series model weights** for predictions.

-- Clone the entire project from the GitHub repositories of various algorithms.
+- Clone the entire project from the GitHub repositories of various algorithms, such as ME-Graph, MAE-FACE, etc.
-- Install the required libraries, place the scripts in the project root directory, and download the corresponding weight files to run the tests.
+- Install the required libraries, place the scripts in the project root directory, and download the corresponding weight files to run the tests (**Inference Stage**).
+- You can also use the weights we provide to fine-tune on your own annotated AU datasets.
+For example, you can execute `main_finetune.py` in the [FMAE](https://github.com/forever208/FMAE-IAT) repository to achieve this.

 ⚠️Differences in facial structure and cultural variations in emotional expression may lead to reduced performance when the model